hhramberg/go-vslc/README.md

 end
 ```

-In my type extended VSl I proposed the following syntax, showcasing both *parameter*
+In my type extended VSL I proposed the following syntax, showcasing both *parameter*
 and function *return* type.
-The below example tells that parameter `n` is of type `int`, as is the return type.
-This is
+In the below example parameters `n` and `estimate` are of type `int`, as is the return type.
-very similar to the Go language syntax.
+This is very similar to the Go language syntax.

 ```VSL
 def improve ( n, estimate int ) int